didirus/tessa-personal-trainer/README.md

 ## How to use

 1. Install requirements (optionally: inside a virtual environment).

     ```
     virtualenv venv  # optional
     source venv/bin/activate  # optional
     pip install -r requirements.txt
     ```
 2. Adjust the `config.yaml` file to your needs.
+For more information about the options, run the command `python tessa/main.py --help`.

     ```
     # config.yaml